 All schools should have an anti-bullying policy.
 This policy must reflect the Dumfries and Galloway guidance, and also Respect for All: The National Approach to Anti-Bullying for Scotland's Children and Young People.

 Schools will have different ways of putting the principles of anti-bullying into practice to reflect local environments and culture.
 Schools should have an approach which makes it clear that bullying behaviour will be addressed in line with Scottish Government approaches.
 The entire school community: teaching and non-teaching staff, pupils and parents, should be involved and must be committed to this and this can be achieved by working together in the development and implementation of the school's anti-bullying policy.

-The policy should be reviewed on a regular basis and schools will be updating theirs in the coming session when the refreshed Respect for All guidance is published.
-This should provide an up-to-date framework for all the strategies, procedures and practices related to anti bullying work.
-Support and guidance on developing a school policy is provided by Respectme - www.gov.scot/publications and respectme.org.uk/
+The policy should be reviewed on a regular basis and schools are currently reviewing and updating their following the advice within this link - respectme. org.uk/policy/principles-for-policy-development/